-Asia Retirement Age Increase Could be Beneficial
+Strong Support for Asia Retirement Age Increase

 People Don’t Want Work Forced Upon Them

 - Will the Korean Economy Outgrow Japan’s? - 24/09/2017